 Security Headers

-HTTP security headers are an important layer of defence against various attacks.
-The web server sends them and instructs the browser on secure behaviour.
+HTTP security headers add a crucial layer of defence against a range of attacks.
+The web server sends them to tell the browser how to behave securely.

 Recommended Headers